← Back to Blog

 Payment term trade-offs let you exchange extended payment windows for higher unit costs, or accept shorter payment terms (15 days instead of 60) for 8-12% discounts.
 This approach favors cash-rich merchants who can cycle capital quickly.

-How to Negotiate Supplier Discounts Like GM Did (2026 Approach)
+How to Negotiate Supplier Discounts With Data (2026 Approach)

-GM didn't just ask for discounts.
-The company presented suppliers with data: historical order patterns, growth projections, and competitive alternatives.
+The buyers who win better pricing don't just ask for a discount.
+They present suppliers with data: historical order patterns, growth projections, and competitive alternatives.
 You should do the same.

 Start by analyzing your last 12 months of purchase orders.
 Identify your top 5-7 products by revenue and unit volume.
 Calculate your average order frequency, seasonal fluctuations, and stockout incidents.
 This data becomes your negotiating foundation.